ai-cfia/dev-rel-docs/adr/008-naming-convention.md

 ## Consequences

-This naming convention will help create a standardized and organized structure within the AI Lab, making it easier for researchers, developers, and other to understand and work with the various components and resources.
+This naming convention will help create a standardized and organized structure within the AI Lab, making it easier for researchers, developers, and others to understand and work with the various components and resources.
 It promotes consistency and clarity in communication and documentation.